 Duplicate Content

-The Problem: LinkedIn can detect if you post an article with the same content too close to a previous post.
+The Problem: LinkedIn detects when the same content is shared repeatedly in a short timeframe.
 When this happens, LinkedIn will reject the post.

 Expired Profile Connection